-- Combine 1 drop Peppermint Oil per 1 ounce of water in your desired spray container.
+- Combine about 1 drop Peppermint Oil per 2 ounces water in your desired spray container.

 - Shake well before each use.

-- Apply spray to every plant in the garden, making sure to cover the stems and undersides of leaves as well.
+- Apply spray to every plant in the garden, making sure to cover the stems and undersides of leaves.